 Who are the tutors?
 How can I become a tutor?

 The Learning Center is comprised of peer and professional tutors who are strong in the subject areas in which they tutor.
 Professional tutors have undergraduate or graduate degrees, and these employees usually have standard hours of service.
 Peer tutors volunteer or are employed by The Learning Center, have exceled in their courses, and have been recommended by faculty.

 If you wish to apply for a peer tutor position, email Mary Budinsky at email@example.com to share your interest and inquire about staff openings.
 Peer tutor applicants must be current Penn State Fayette students, must have an "A" in the course for which they are applying to tutor, and must have a minimum 3.25 overall GPA.
 Applicants must be in good overall academic standing and must be responsible and patient.
 Tutors needed and the number hired varies with academic needs of students per semester.

 How do I schedule to make up an exam?

 You must complete the exam request form on the Penn State Fayette website at least 48 hours prior to preferred exam date.
 Faculty will need to email or hand-deliver exam, instructions, and guidelines to Mary Budinsky at firstname.lastname@example.org.

 Can students use the testing rooms to study?

-Yes.
-If rooms are not in use for exam proctoring or other Student Success Center appointments.
-Students may reserve a room for group study by call 724-430-4119 or visiting the Student Success Center in person.
+Yes, if rooms are not in use for exam proctoring or other Student Success Center appointments, students may reserve a room for group study by calling 724-430-4119 or visiting the Student Success Center in person.